 - Fertilize your tomatoes with a balanced slow-releasing fertilizer and water them immediately.
 Ensure the soil is thoroughly moist, but not soaking wet.

-- Place the potted plants in an area where they will get full sun
+- Place the potted plants in an area where they will get full, direct sunlight.

 - Water your potted tomatoes twice every week at soil level to avoid wetting the foliage.
 You may need to adjust this to suit your specific area.
 Remember potted plants gry out faster than those planted in the garden.